Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-The vast majority of the participants work in small agile teams, regardless of the organisational structures and sizes.
+The vast majority of the participants ($24/30$) work in small agile teams, regardless of the organisational structures and sizes.
 As aforementioned, practitioners often consult with superiors, e.g., team leaders and managers, when faced with privacy issues.
-Apart from that, about two-thirds of the participants also said that their organisations have a \textbf{dedicated departments or teams} to handle security and privacy concerns.
+Apart from that, about two-thirds of the participants ($19/30$) also said that their organisations have a \textbf{dedicated departments or teams} to handle security and privacy concerns.
 These are (a) legal teams, (b) security teams, or (c) privacy or data protection teams.
 It is also common to see legal and security teams absorbing a privacy division.
-In fact, dedicated privacy teams were only mentioned by eight participants, as a data steering committee or a specific division, but also as a single privacy champion, data privacy officer, or external consultant.
+In fact, dedicated privacy teams were only mentioned by eight participants, as a data steering committee\footnote{The term \textbf{data steering committee} was used in the context of ``data governance'', in which a group of key people in the organisation discuss, plan and coordinate the implementation of data governance strategies, which includes data privacy.} or a data protection team\footnote{The term \textbf{data protection team} or privacy team refers to a particular group of people that is responsible and helps others to address privacy problems in the organisation.
+Such teams comprise data privacy officers, lawyers, privacy experts or consultants.}, but also as a single privacy champion, data privacy officer, or external consultant.

-Although dedicated privacy teams exist, most participants also initiate discussions on privacy and play a role in the \textbf{privacy decision-making}.
-Among the participants, one-third reported that their design decisions affect several people in many development teams, from a few dozen to hundreds of developers.
-Other participants, mostly in start-up companies, also reported that the \textbf{impact of their design decisions} often affects the entire team.
-Participants generally described a welcoming culture for discussing and addressing privacy concerns in their systems.
+Although dedicated privacy teams exist, most participants also initiate discussions ($24/30$) on privacy, and all of them can play a role in the \textbf{privacy decision-making}.
+Among the participants, one-third reported ($10/30$) that their design decisions affect several people in many development teams, from a few dozen to hundreds of developers.
+Other participants ($18/30$), mostly in start-up companies, also reported that the \textbf{impact of their design decisions} often affects the entire team.
+Six participants explicitly described a welcoming culture for discussing and addressing privacy concerns in their systems.
 Only two participants expressed that they \textbf{lacked decision power} to make the changes, even though they were aware of privacy issues.
-Some exceptionally progressive cases come from participants in large open-source software companies with rather \textbf{flat hierarchies}. \begin{quote} \textit{``[...] there's no hierarchy or superiority or one person gets to overrule the other, we really try to make sure that in our work that when someone raises a question or a comment or concern, all of these [privacy] things are addressed, especially in code reviews [...]''} (P16). \end{quote}
+Some exceptionally progressive cases come from participants in large open-source software companies with rather \textbf{flat hierarchies}. \begin{quote} \textit{``[...] there's no hierarchy or superiority or one person gets to overrule the other.
+We really try to make sure that in our work that when someone raises a question or a comment or concern, all of these [privacy] things are addressed, especially in code reviews [...]''} (P16). \end{quote}